Why I Stopped Trusting OTC Hair and Skincare Brands

 Step 5: Apply What You Learn

-The more you use EWG, the faster you’ll spot hidden risks in your daily products — and the easier it becomes to switch to safer alternatives.
+As you become familiar with using EWG, spotting hidden risks in your daily products will become second nature, making it easier to switch to safer options.

-Bonus Tip: Always double-check products yourself, even if a brand claims to be “clean” — ingredients can quietly change between batches!
+Bonus Tip: Double-check products yourself, even if a brand claims to be “clean,” as ingredient lists can change between batches!

-Retinol has long been considered the gold standard for anti-aging skincare.
-Yet despite its popularity, more research has revealed its potential downsides:
+For years, retinol has been hailed as the gold standard for anti-aging skincare.
+However, recent research has revealed potential downsides:

 Increased sensitivity and skin barrier disruption